 - Investor Friendly Environment: Zambia has undertaken rigorous institutional reforms aimed at improving the attractiveness of the country to investors.
 As a result of this, Zambia:

-- Has achieved steady economic growth for the past 10 years, since 2006;
+- Has achieved steady economic growth for the past 10 years;

 - Allows investors to freely invest in any sector of the economy and are entitled to various incentives;